mariadb-corporation/mariadb-connector-python/doc/source/connection.rst

 .. method:: tpc_rollback([ xid])

    When called with no arguments, .tpc_rollback() rolls back a TPC transaction.
-It may be called before or after .tpc_prepare().
+It may be called before or after :func:`tpc_prepare`.

    When called with a transaction ID xid, it rolls back the given transaction.